erikandersson96/portfolio-project-two/README.md

 ### Visitor Goals

-* To quickly understand what the website is all about and to easily navigate between: Menu I About us I Get in touch.
+* To quickly understand how the game works.

-* To collect visitors' contact information to give them a quote that includes a better understanding of what Andersson’s can offer for them since every wristwatch is unique.

 * To be accessible on all devices.